 Their claim was historically inaccurate.
 In its early years, VOA employed at least one communist spy and many Soviet agents of influence, including some who later worked for communist regimes and spread Soviet propaganda lies against the United States.

 More recently, VOA hired a Russian TV reporter who had produced earlier anti-U.S. propaganda videos with anti-semitic conspiracy theories.
-The reporter’s contract was not renewed but he continued hosting VOA television programs for many months even after independent foreign journalists complained about his previous anti-U.S. Russian propaganda work and then VOA Director Amanda Bennett and USAGM CEO John Lansing were informed about these complaints and concerns.
+The reporter’s contract was not renewed but he continued hosting VOA television programs for many months even after independent foreign journalists complained about his previous anti-U.S. Russian propaganda work and for several months after then-VOA Director Amanda Bennett and then-USAGM CEO John Lansing were informed about these complaints and concerns.
 Another journalist who had previously worked for Russian state propaganda outlet RT was also employed by VOA until recently.
 Shortly before his work contract with VOA and his work visa were not renewed, he claimed that VOA censored one of his last interviews, in which he asked questions about issues affecting his own employment.

 On questions of U.S. government officials interfering with Voice of America reporting, the 14 VOA central English newsroom journalists did not protest earlier against the agency management’s decision in 2014 to allow a VOA Ukrainian Service reporter to accompany Vice President Biden to an official event during his visit to Ukraine, but a former VOA chief White House correspondent Dan Robinson did after he had already retired from his U.S. government job.